lsamano/tourn-client/README.md

 # Tourn

 Tourn is an online tournament organizer for eSports.
-It is meant as a clone of websites such as challonge.com and smash.gg.
+It is meant as a reimagining of websites such as challonge.com and smash.gg.

-See the live demo [here](https://tourn-tournaments.herokuapp.com/).
+See the live demo at [https://tourn-tournaments.herokuapp.com/](https://tourn-tournaments.herokuapp.com/).

 ## Table of Contents
 - [Technologies](#technologies)